 Visitor comments may be checked through an automated spam detection service.

 Technical tools secure the website, record stats and help us optimise our content

-We use technical tools like security tools, cookies and similar tools to secure our website and protect our visitors, to process technical data that we can use to be the best business we can be, for statistical purposes, and to ensure our content quality is the best it can be for our readers, site users and those businesses whose adverts we publish.
+We use technical tools like security tools, cookies and similar tools to secure our website and protect our visitors, to process technical data that we can use to be the best business we can be, for statistical purposes like Google Analytics and Signals, and cookies and other identifiers, to ensure our content quality is the best it can be for our readers, site users and those businesses whose adverts we publish.

 Example 2: We’re experts in creating great content and publishing online and in print, by using third-party security tools from experts in their field: which is creating today’s most superior website protection software and tools, we can ensure that we supply the safest, most secure, protected environment for our site users when they visit us to use our guides.
-For instance using these tools we can automatically prevent and permanently block any IP address from which brute-force attack attempts are logged.
+For instance using these tools by recording personal data such as location / IP addresses we can automatically prevent and permanently block any IP address from which brute-force attack attempts are logged on the website.

-Example 3: We use third party embeds to improve your experience at the website, these include: (with links to their own privacy terms for your reference)
+Example 3: We may collect and use personal data for personalization of ads to optimize your experience of the site, or use third party embeds to improve your experience at the website, these include: (with links to their own privacy terms for your reference)